Seller Best Practices

 Your biography can highlight your history, creative process, and your motivation for creating art, etc.

 The words you use in your artwork text and tags help buyers discover new works when they’re searching for something specific.
 In layman’s terms, writing well and descriptively helps you be found by more potential buyers.
 For detailed instructions on how to write an effective product description, click here.

 Tip #3 – Keep Your EC Shop Current

 You know what would stink?
 If a potential client purchased one of your pieces only to find out, after buying it, that it’s been sold through your website or an outside sales channel.

 It would ALSO stink for Embrace Creatives because we are ultimately responsible for what happens on our website.

 We completely understand that overseeing marketing, sales, research, development, customer care, creation and so forth can be overwhelming and that accidents happen.
-However, keeping the products and pricing current so that you don’t miss a sale or piss of a customer is REALLY important and something you should stay on top of.
+However, keeping the products and pricing current so that you don’t miss a sale or piss of a customer is REALLY important and something YOU NEED TO stay on top of.

-If you sell a work outside of EC, remove it from your Store so buyers don’t purchse something that does not exist.
+If you sell a work outside of EC, remove it from your Store so buyers don’t purchase something that does not exist.

 Tip #4 – Correctly Estimate Dimensions and Weight

-1) LITERALY: Double check your measurements before cutting materials to minimize the chance of wasting your materials, time and money.
+1) LITERALLY: Double check your measurements before cutting materials to minimize the chance of wasting your materials, time and money.